ignaciomsarmiento/ignaciomsarmiento.github.io/index.md

 I'm a PhD Candidate at the [University of Illinois at Urbana Champaign](http://www.economics.illinois.edu).

-My interests are in Applied Econometrics, Urban and Labor Economics
+My interests are in Applied Econometrics, Urban and Labor Economics.

 I'm also the current [Econometrics Lab Consultant](http://www.econ.illinois.edu/~lab)